-On September 4, 2014 the US Food and Drug Administration (FDA) approved pembrolizumab as a breakthrough therapy for the treatment of metastatic melanoma, based on response rates demonstrated in clinical trial data from 173 patients with melanoma in a cohort of the KEYNOTE-001 study.
+On 4 September 2014, the US Food and Drug Administration (FDA) approved pembrolizumab as a breakthrough therapy for the treatment of metastatic melanoma, based on response rates demonstrated in clinical trial data from 173 patients with melanoma in a cohort of the KEYNOTE-001 study.

 - Assessment of tumour status was performed 12 weeks after the first dose of pembrolizumab and every 12 weeks thereafter.

-- The ORR was 24% (95% CI: 15, 34) in the 2 mg/kg arm, consisting of one complete response and 20 partial responses.
+- The ORR was 24% (95% CI: 15–34) in the 2 mg/kg arm, consisting of one complete response and 20 partial responses.

-- Among the 21 patients with an objective response, 3 (14%) had disease progression at 2.8, 2.9, and 8.2 months, respectively, after initial response.
+- Among the 21 patients with an objective response, three (14%) had disease progression at 2.8, 2.9, and 8.2 months, respectively, after the initial response.